Puyo Puyo (Arcade)

 Harpy / Dark Elf

-World removes Harpy's wings and flying animation, and also changes her dress's color from white to a shade of green.
+World removes Harpy's wings and flying animation, and also changes her dress's color from white to a dark shade of green.
 This is reflected in both her cutscene sprites and her battle portrait.

 Japan | World |